 The tonsils are visible when the mouth is opened, and are removed while looking directly at them.
 They are also encapsulated, which means that they can be removed from their beds in the wall of the throat as one piece of tissue.
 The adenoids, on the other hand, are not visible directly and must be seen with a mirror placed in the back of the throat.
 They are not encapsulated, so they are always "shaved" down with a curette or powered shaving instrument, and come out in pieces.
 Enough tissue is taken to unblock the back of the nose, but there is always a small amount of adenoid tissue left at the end of the surgery.
 Any attempt to remove all of the adenoids would not only be unsuccessful, but would risk damage to nearby structures and severe scarring of the back of the throat.
 It is extremely rare for the little bit of adenoid tissue left after surgery to grow back enough to cause problems.

-To remove tonsils, I almost always use a device known as a Coblator®.
+I use a device known as a Coblator® to remove tonsils.
 This is a surgical tool that uses an electric current to create a very small energy field which disrupts tissue bonds.
 The result is that the tonsil can be dissected from its bed with very little bleeding and minimal heat damage to the surrounding tissue.
 This results in a less painful recovery compared to other methods of completely removing the tonsil.

 Does my child need to stay overnight in the hospital after a tonsillectomy?

 In the past, all children undergoing this surgery stayed overnight for observation.
-Most managed care plans and other third party payers today will not allow this expense unless there is an exceptional reason for admission (such as severe obstructive sleep apnea, age less than 3 years old, or underlying medical problems).
+Currently, this is not necessary unless there is an exceptional reason for admission (such as severe obstructive sleep apnea, age less than 3 years old, or underlying medical problems).
 In fact, this should not reduce the safety of the operation, since the most common complication (bleeding) does not usually occur until at least five days after surgery.
 If a child is breathing, sleeping, and drinking well after a few hours in the recovery room, they are generally safe to go home.
 Certainly, any child may be admitted to the hospital from the recovery room if- in the surgeon's opinion- there is any problem requiring observation.

 What can my child eat after tonsillectomy and adenoidectomy?